Your Ultimate Guide to Internal Communication

 You should also investigate how much internal communication is saving your company.
 According to Thought Leader Zone, the average business with 100 employees loses roughly 17 hours a week and over $500,000 a year due to poor communication.
 That's no joke!
 Think of how much more money your organization can keep after implementing internal communication tools.

 But all this begs the question: how should internal communication ROI be measured?
-If you use a digital solution like Beekeeper, you'll have access to a robust analytics dashboard that will help you measure ROI.
+If you use a digital solution, you'll have access to a robust analytics dashboard that will help you measure ROI.
 Here are the main stats to look for:

 - Adoption Rate: How many employees are actually using your internal communication software?
 Look to see what percentage of your team has created an account and signed in to use it.